 First published in 2003 by Image Comics, this comic series still runs presently on a month-to-month basis.
 Written by Robert Kirkman, The Walking Dead is a highly successful comic series, which is why when it made its way to television its debut episode was ranked so high!

 SABRINA THE TEENAGE WITCH

 Yep, I know what you thinking… mind blown!
-That sitcom featuring Melissa Joan Hart, was in fact based on a comic book.
+That sitcom featuring Melissa Joan Hart was in fact based on a comic book.

 Sabrina The Teenage Witch was first published all the way back in 1971 by Archie Comics and was written by George Gladir.
-The series’ premise is that Sabrina, a “half-witch” – her mother is an ordinary human, or “mortal” as witches refer to them, while her father is a warlock – lives with her two aunts, Hilda and Zelda Spellman, both witches themselves, in the fictional town of Greendale, which is located somewhere near Riverdale, the home of Archie Andrews.
+The series’ premise is that Sabrina, a “half-witch” – her mother is an ordinary human or “mortal” as witches refer to them, while her father is a warlock – lives with her two aunts, Hilda and Zelda Spellman, both witches themselves, in the fictional town of Greendale, which is located somewhere near Riverdale, the home of Archie Andrews.
 Also living with the three women as the family pet is Salem Saberhagen, a warlock who’s been turned into a cat as punishment for world domination attempts.

 Mark Walhberg and Denzel Washington star in 2 Guns, which is based on the Boom!
-Studios comic series of the same name, this film is about an elaborate scam, which has a DEA agent and an NCIS agent investigating one another in belief that they are stealing money from the mob.
+Studios comic series of the same name, this film is about an elaborate scam, which has a DEA agent and an NCIS agent investigating one another in the belief that they are stealing money from the mob.
 But when they realize that the CIA set them up, they must work together to return the money and stay alive.